-Requirements & Guidelines to Become a Volunteer
+Requirements & Guidelines for Volunteers

-- Volunteers must be able to physically fulfill the duties of their volunteer role.
-Most volunteer roles require volunteers to: be able to stand, and/or walk for up to 3 hours; be able to lift and carry up to 20 lbs.
-Some positions are more physical than others and require being able to lift 40 lbs.
+- Volunteers must be able to meet the physical requirements of their volunteer role.
+Most volunteer roles require volunteers to be able to stand and/or walk for up to 3 hours; and lift and carry up to 20 pounds.
+Some positions require being able to lift up to 40 pounds.

-- Costs & Supplies – all volunteers need to purchase a volunteer t-shirt and name badge for total cost of $10+tax.
+- All volunteers need to purchase a volunteer T–shirt and name badge.
+The total cost is $10+tax.

 How to Become a Volunteer

 Step 1: Watch the Volunteer Information Session video below.
 It will give information about our organization, our volunteer program and expectations, and our current needs.

 Step 2: Contact our volunteer coordinator indicating that you have watched the video and would like to receive the list of current volunteer opportunities and the volunteer application.
 Contact information will be provided at the end of the video.

 Step 3: Apply!
 Once we receive and review your volunteer application, we will contact you to schedule a Meet & Greet where you'll get a tour of the shelter, schedule further training, select your volunteer shift, and pay for your volunteer t-shirt and name badge ($10+tax).
 If you have any questions about the application process, please contact Katie Gut at firstname.lastname@example.org.Back To Top